spree/spree/guides/content/user/products/creating-products.md

 ### Creating Option Types and Option Values

-You have to establish your Option Types and Option Values before you can set up your Variants.
-Click Products > Option Types > New Option Type.
+You must establish your Option Types and Option Values before you can set up your Variants.
+Option Types and Option Values are created at the store level, not the product level.
+This means that you only have to create each Option Type and Option Value once.
+Once an Option Type and Option Value is created it can be associated with any product in your store.
+To create an Option Type and Option Value click Products > Option Types > New Option Type.

 ![New Option Type](/images/user/new_option_type.jpg)